Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ### <a name='CreateLabel'></a>**Create Label for Kubeflow namespace**

-A namespace label 'serving.kubeflow.org/inferenceservice=enabled' is set to Kubeflow namespace for serving
+A namespace label 'serving.kubeflow.org/inferenceservice=enabled' is set to Kubeflow namespace for inference purpose.

 ```
 kubectl label namespace seldon serving.kubeflow.org/inferenceservice=enabled